TMS treatment for Borderline Personality Disorder (BPD)

 BPD does tend to improve with age, but research also suggests that suicide rates are up to 50 times higher in BPD sufferers than in those without BPD.
 This highlights how vital effective treatment is while the disorder is at its worst.

-How does TMS treatment work for borderline personality disorder
+How does TMS treatment work for BPD?

 TMS calms the activity in the area of the brain that causes BPD to improve mood.
 It only treats the brain circuits involved in your condition, rather than flooding the brain with chemicals.